simonowen/snaptrace/ReadMe.txt

 If the same location was visited from different starting points, the colours are combined using additive mixing (i.e. green+red=yellow).

+For the best results use a snapshot saved at the main game menu.
+Some games perform runtime code manipulation during startup, which can't be traced.

 Output